-Our program currently has approximately 90 graduate students with backgrounds in various engineering disciplines, biology, chemistry, and physics.
+Our program has graduate students with backgrounds in various engineering disciplines, chemistry, and physics.
 Students come from all over the United States and the world to gain unique knowledge and experience.
 Apart from research work in some of the world's premier research labs, there are numerous opportunities for personal and professional developments through industrial and medical school interactions, conference participation, a biomedical engineering seminar series with leaders in the field, and networking opportunities with some of the top minds in the biomedical engineering.

 Doctoral students are provided full financial support, whether as a Teaching Assistant, Graduate Research Assistant, or through one of the many fellowships available to students.
 More than half of our graduate students have fellowships.
 Each type of support is dependent on satisfactory academic progress in the program.

 Need a safe walk home from campus?